exasol/ai-lab/README.md

 ## Overview

-This project provides an automated mechanism to build and export virtual machines images (AWS AMI, VMDK,...) enabling users to try out data science algorithms in Jupyter notebooks connected to the the Exasol database.
+This project provides an automated mechanism to build and export virtual machines images (AWS AMI, VMDK,...) enabling users to try out data science algorithms in Jupyter notebooks connected to the Exasol database.

 ## Where to find the VM images